Robert F. Bruner

 Bruner is a leader of innovations in management education at Darden and globally.
 He has guided two curriculum design efforts at Darden in which he promoted Darden’s hallmark approach: instruction integrated across fields, an enterprise point of view of the leader and general manager, and high-engagement discussion.
 He has taught students in the MBA and MBA for Executives formats, and doctoral students.
 He has instructed practitioners in executive education courses around the world and is co-author of Case Studies in Finance, now in its sixth edition.

 Bruner has actively advanced Darden and the field of management education in new frontiers such as entrepreneurship, innovation, globalization and diversity.
 Prior to his appointment as dean in August 2005, Bruner served as the founding Executive Director of Darden’s Batten Institute, which focuses on entrepreneurship and innovation.
 There, he expanded Darden’s Business Incubator, established a Fellows Program, promoted research, and encouraged the creation of new courses, including his “Patents and Corporate Valuation” course.

 In 2011, Bruner led a global task force of Deans for the Association to Advance Collegiate Schools of Business that produced a comprehensive review of global management education.
 The resulting book-length report, The Globalization of Management Education, urged educational leaders to rise to the challenges of globalization.

 Bruner is one of the world’s few blogging business school deans.
 He comments on life, business and current events in his popular “Dean’s Blog.”
 He also “tweets” regularly on his Twitter account and is often cited in the media around the world.
 In 2012, Poets & Quants and CNNMoney/Fortune named him “Dean of the Year.”
-For more information and copies of his papers and essays, visit the Research page.
+For more information and copies of his papers and essays, visit his website.